UW-GAC/django-anvil-consortium-manager/docs/user_guide.rst

 Note that the account must already exist on AnVIL to be able to import it.

 1. Navigate to `Accounts -> Import an Account`.

 2. Type the email of the account in the "email" field.

 3. If the account that you are importing is a service account instead of a user account, check the "I service account" box.

+4. If desired, add any notes about the Account in the "note" field.

-4. Click on "Save account".
+5. Click on "Save account".
 This can take some time due to delays from AnVIL.

-5. If successful, you will be shown a message and information about the account that you just imported.
+If successful, you will be shown a message and information about the account that you just imported.
 Otherwise, you will be shown an error message at the top of the page.